 - Inverloch: Besides good art, characters, and storyline, it has the distinction of being a completed webcomic.
 Few webcomics manage to achieve this!

 - The Adventures of Dr. McNinja.
-It is a good example of Art Evolution, as it goes from being stark black and white to appropriately shaded to in full color, and is a excellent example of how to do a Crazy Awesome webcomic.
+It is a good example of Art Evolution, as it goes from being stark black and white to appropriately shaded to in full color, and is a excellent example of how to do an awesome webcomic.

 - Freefall and Kevin & Kell: These show what you can do with a regular newspaper-strip format without getting too fancy with the graphics.
 Freefall manages it with a small cast, Kevin and Kell with a large one; Freefall is a hard-science futuristic piece centered on a trio of non-human viewpoints, while Kevin and Kell shows what Earth would be like if modern civilization were run by humanoid animals who still had most of their instincts calling the shots.
 So studying both can give you a good idea of the medium's range.